Vedzmar/spring-training/README.md

  - getById
  - getUserByEmail
  - getUsersByName
- - getUserByTicket

-##_EventService_ - Manages events (movie shows)
+##_MovieService_ - Manages movies

- - create - should create Event with name, air dates and times, base price for tickets, rating (high, mid, low)
+ - createMovie - should create Movie with name, duration base price for tickets, rating (high, mid, low)
+ - deleteMovie
+ - getAllMovies
+ - getMoviesByName
- - remove
+ - getMoviesByRating

+##_ShowingService_ - Manages movie events

+ - createShowing - should create Showing with movie, theatre (movie theatre), date of event
- - getByName
+ - removeShowing
- - getAll
+ - getAllShowing
+ - getShowingsByMovie(Movie) - returns all showing events with this movie
+ - getShowingByTheatre(Theatre) - returns all showing events with this movie theatre
- - getForDateRange(from, to) - returns events for specified date range (OPTIONAL)
+ - getShowingByTheatreAndDate(Theatre theatre, Date from, Date to) - returns all showing events with this movie theatre for particular date range
- - getNextEvents(to) - returns events from now till the ‘to’ date (OPTIONAL)
+ - getShowingByTheatreAndDate(Theatre theatre, Date to) - same as getShowingByTheatreAndDate starting from now
- - assignAuditorium(event, auditorium, date) - assign auditorium for event for specific date

-##_AuditoriumService_ - Returns info about auditoriums and places
+##_TheatreService_ - Returns info about cinema theatres and places

 Since auditorium information is usually static, store it in some property file.
 The information that needs to be stored is:

  - name
  - number of seats
- - vip seats (comma-separated list of expensive seats)
+ - number of vip seats

-Several auditoriums can be stored in separate property files, information from them could be injected into the AuditoriumService
+Several auditoriums can be stored in separate property files, information from them could be injected into the TheatreService

- - getAuditoriums()
- - getSeatsNumber()
+ - getAllTheatres()
- - getVipSeats()
+ - getById()

 ##_BookingService_ - Manages tickets, prices, bookings

- - getTicketPrice(event, date, time, seats, user) - returns price for ticket for specified event on specific date and time for specified seats.
- - bookTicket(user, ticket) - user could  be registered or not.
-If user is registered, then booking information is stored for that user.
-Purchased tickets for particular event should be stored
- - getTicketsForEvent(event, date) - get all purchased tickets for event for specific date
+ - bookTicket( showing,  user,  isVip) can throw HasNoTicketException;
+ - getAllTickets();
+ - getTicketsByUser( user );
+ - getAvailableTickets( showing );
+ - getAvailableVipTickets( showing );
+ - getTicketsByShowing( showing );
+ - getVipTicketsByShowing( showing );
+ - getById(id)

 ##_DiscountService_ - Counts different discounts for purchased tickets

- - getDiscount(user, event, date) - returns discount for each ticket for the user on particular event
+ - getDiscount(user, showing, date) - returns discount for each ticket for the user on particular event

 ##_DiscountStrategy_ - single class with logic for calculating discount

- - Birthday strategy - give 5% if user has birthday
+ - Birthday strategy - give 10% if user has birthday
  - Every 10th ticket - give 50% for every 10th ticket purchased by user

 All discount strategies should be injected as list into the DiscountService.
 The getDiscount method will execute each strategy to get max available discount.